5 Must-know holiday hacks from the experts

 SPEND THAT LITTLE BIT MORE

-In order to make the most of your holiday be sure to book the best room for you.
-It can be tempting to go for the cheapest rate but sometimes spending an extra £20-30 a night, if you can, can get you that all-important sea view or a suite with much more space which could totally change your overall experience.
+In order to make the most of your holiday, be sure to book the best room for you.
+It can be tempting to go for the cheapest rate but sometimes spending an extra £20-30 a night can get you that all-important sea view or a suite with much more space which could totally change your overall experience.

 PAY ATTENTION TO DETAIL